-One such project involved the business constructing industrial unites, some of which later suffered from subsidence.
-The company, in whose name the design and build contract has been entered into, eventually ad to settle claims brought by owners of the affected units for £6,975,000.
+One such project involved the business constructing industrial units, some of which later suffered from subsidence.
+The company, in whose name the design and build contract has been entered into, eventually agreed to settle claims brought by owners of the affected units for £6,975,000.

 The absence of a written contract meant that the High Court was constrained to rely on other documentary and oral evidence as to what had been in the parties’ minds when the agreement was reached in 2001.
 In dismissing the company’s claim, the Court ruled that it had not been established on the balance of probabilities that the business had agreed to provide an indemnity.